libriscv/libriscv/README.md

 ## Building for Windows

 There is a `build_mingw.sh` script that can build the emulator for MinGW 64 when cross-compiling on Linux.
 To be able to build it, install the `g++-mingw-w64-x86-64` package.
 If you are building inside MinGW 64 on (actual) Windows, then you should not have to do anything special.
-You will need the common build tools like make, cmake and a c++ compiler.
+You will need the common build tools like make, cmake and a C++17-capable compiler.

 ## Remote debugging using GDB